 A graduate certificate is a short course of study that is designed to meet the supplemental needs of professionals.
 They are a form of specialized training at the university level.

-What Makes Earning a Graduate Certificate Worthwhile?
+The Benefits of Earning a Graduate Certificate

 According to the Chronicle of Higher Education, certificates are the fastest-growing form of post-secondary credentials in the United States.
 Approximately three percent of the workforce—about four million workers—currently has a graduate certificate.
 In fact, research from Statista shows that the number of graduate degree recipients more than doubled in the years between 2000 and 2014.

 1. An Increase in Pay